3 Benefits of Frequent Competitive Analysis

 A competitor map lays out the unique service models of your competitors by identifying where they fit on a matrix with extremes ranging from high price to low price, high quality to low quality, and high customization to low customization.
 For example, this type of map may reveal that most competitors in the local area charge premium prices for higher quality products, while the bargain segment of the market remains underserved.

 Geographic competitor maps can also provide insights into market gaps for businesses like restaurants, retail stores, or other brick-and-mortar establishments.
 A geographic map of competitors may reveal that several square miles of the city do not have a competitor’s establishment.

 By identifying missed opportunities, you can expand or change the focus of your business in order to improve your market share.

 Getting the most value from your competitor analysis

 Does your business regularly review its competitors?
 An easy way to stay up to date on your competition is by performing an annual competitive analysis in detail with quarterly updates.
 Make sure to complete your analysis in a structured and systematic way in order to provide your team with real conclusions and get the most value.
-Stay ahead of the competition and help your business succeed by speaking with one of our specialists today at 866-762-8392.
+Reap the benefits of frequent competitive analysis and stay ahead of the competition in order to help your business succeed by speaking with one of our specialists today at 866-303-0557.